karenpayneoregon/razor-pages-checkboxes/readme.md

-# ASP.NET Core working with Checkboxes
+# ASP.NET Core/Razor pages working with Checkboxes

 There are two lessons, how to create a list of checkboxes and also how to set aria-checked for each checkbox using JavaScript.